10yard/dkafe/readme.md

 ## Automatically generated roms

 DKAFE comes with a default frontend built from various patches of the original **dkong.zip** (US Set 1) arcade rom.
 The original rom is required for the patching to work,  it is not provided with the software.
-All patch files are included in the **\patch folder.
+All patch files are included in the **/patch folder.
 Credit is given to the original authors below.

 ![DKAFE game info](https://github.com/10yard/dkafe/blob/master/artwork/about/gameinfo.png)